 - Ammonia undertones

-The presence of adulterants like levamisole can add odors reminiscent of rotten eggs to the mix.
-High-purity crack tends to produce a sharper, more intense chemical smell, while impurities create muddled odors that some describe as resembling milk, caramel, or vitamins.
+The presence of adulterants like levamisole can add odors that smell like rotten eggs to the mix.
+High-purity crack tends to produce a sharper, more intense chemical smell, while impurities create muddled odors that some describe as being similar to milk, caramel, or vitamins.

 You can distinguish crack’s scent from other substances by its chemically artificial nature.
-Unlike methamphetamine (which smells like acetone or cat urine), heroin (vinegar-like), cannabis (skunky, herbal), or PCP (permanent marker smell), crack’s burning rubber or plastic odor is unmistakable.
+Unlike methamphetamine (which smells like acetone), heroin (vinegar-like), or cannabis (skunky, herbal), crack’s burning rubber or plastic odor is unmistakable.

 Paraphernalia like glass pipes, burnt spoons, aluminum foil, and steel wool pads often accompany these unusual chemical smells, indicating crack use in the area.
-The smoke from crack creates a thick, pungent vapor that can penetrate clothing and furniture, making the smell difficult to eliminate completely.
+Crack smoke creates a thick, pungent vapor that can get into clothing and furniture, making the smell difficult to remove completely.

-If you notice strong chemical smells or burning rubber or plastic odors without an obvious source, this may indicate crack cocaine use in your vicinity.
+If you notice strong chemical smells or odors of burning rubber or plastic without an obvious source, this may be a sign of crack cocaine use in your vicinity.

 How to identify crack vs. powder cocaine

-Crack cocaine and powder cocaine come from the same source but differ in how they are processed, used, and experienced.
+Crack cocaine and powder cocaine come from the same source, but they differ in how they are processed, used, and experienced.
 Understanding the difference between crack and cocaine helps distinguish their unique risks, effects, and appearance.

 Physical form differences

 Crack appears as small, hard rocks or crystals with irregular shapes, while powder cocaine is a fine, smooth, white powder.
-Crack’s solid, brittle texture contrasts with the softer, granular texture of powder cocaine.
-This difference in form of cocaine is one of the easiest ways to tell the two apart.
-Crack rocks are typically the size of a pencil eraser or smaller, while powder cocaine is often sold in small baggies or wraps for snorting or injection.
+Crack’s solid, brittle texture is different from the softer, granular texture of powder cocaine.
+This difference in the form of cocaine is one of the easiest ways to tell them apart.
+Crack rocks are typically the size of a pencil eraser or smaller, while powder cocaine is often sold in baggies for snorting.

 Color variations